Corporate Governance

 Risk Management

-Internal Control
+Internal Controls

 Corporate Executive Team

-From December 2023, the five SET committees were restructured into four CET sub-committees covering the major business operational areas.
+There are four CET sub-committees covering the major business operational areas.
 These sub-committees meet on a regular basis and are attended by certain CET members and other relevant senior managers from the business.
 The CET sub-committees are: